Appendix B - Construction

 Group 3.
 Remainder of the courses from Graduate Offerings in CE, STAT, MATH, IE, NUCL, ME, MGMT, EE, ABE, ENE, CHME, ECON, CS

 If not already decided upon the entry into the PhD program, students should aim to select an advisor/major professor no later than the end of their first semester at Purdue.
 During the first semester of residence of a student admitted to the Ph.D. program, the major professor, in consultation with the student, will appoint a Dissertation Committee which will have the responsibility of reviewing and approving the student's plan of study and providing guidance toward the completion of the requirements for the degree.
-The Guidance Committee will consist of at least three faculty members.
+The Guidance Committee will consist of at least four members; three should be faculty members.
 The advisor will be a member of the Construction Engineering faculty and will act as the chair of the Guidance Committee.

 Any students enrolled in the PhD program must satisfactorily complete 90 credit hours, of which a minimum of 48 credit hours are of course work beyond the bachelor’s degree and a minimum of 42 credit hours are of PhD research work.
 At least 9 credit hours must be from outside Civil Engineering.
 Up to 30 credits of a master’s degree program may be applied towards the PhD degree.
 At least one-third of the total credit hours used to satisfy degree requirements must be earned (while registered for doctoral study) in continuous residence on the Purdue campus where the degree is to be granted.
 A student must have an overall grade point average of not less than 3.0 in all courses taken while a graduate at Purdue and every course taken at Purdue University must be completed with a grade no lower than “C.”